devkishor8007/exploring_freezed/README.md

 ## Getting Started

+I am implementing the Freezed Dart Package i.e. Code Generator with Flutter.
+As, I am getting the data from the API using freezed i.e. Code Generator in the flutter.

 1. Fork the project and clone through HTTPS or SSH or GitHub CLI
 2. Open Command Prompt - ```git clone```
 3. Open the Directory of Clone file, ```flutter clean``` and ```flutter pub get``` in the terminal